DataDog/documentation/content/guides/eventsemail.md

 In the source JSON-formatted email, you have 10 fields you can control: sender email address, and up to 9 JSON keys.
-Those keys are title, text, priority, tags, alert type,  date happened,  host, aggregation key, and source type name.
+Those keys are title, text, priority, tags, alert type,  date happened,  host, aggregation key, and source type name.<br>**Note: If your JSON is not properly formatted or if your email is sent with a subject, the event will not appear on your Event Stream.**

 {{< img src="guides/eventsemail/json-email.png" >}}